 Think of a patient’s chart as the story that justifies the codes you bill.
 If parts of the story are missing, payers have every reason to deny the claim.
 In fact, incomplete notes are a primary reason for claim denials.
 A coder can only use the information documented by the provider, so if the notes lack detail about the patient’s history, the complexity of medical decision-making, or the services rendered, they may be forced to under-code the visit or face a denial.
 Ensuring your providers’ documentation is thorough, specific, and timely is fundamental to a healthy revenue cycle.

-Coding for Complex Visits
+How to Code for Complex Patient Visits

 How do you code a visit for a patient with diabetes, hypertension, and a new respiratory infection?
 Choosing the correct Evaluation and Management (E/M) code for complex visits is a common struggle.
 Selecting a code that doesn’t accurately reflect the level of complexity can lead to underpayment, leaving your practice short-changed for the work you performed.
 On the other hand, up-coding without sufficient documentation to back it up can trigger audits and penalties.
 It’s a fine line to walk, and getting it right requires a deep understanding of E/M guidelines and meticulous documentation to support your coding choices.

-Reducing Claim Denials from Errors
+How to Reduce Claim Denials from Coding Errors

 Simple mistakes can cause major payment delays.
 It’s estimated that up to 30% of denied claims in primary care are the result of incorrect coding.
 These aren’t always complex clinical errors; they can be as simple as a typo in a patient’s ID number, a mismatched diagnosis and procedure code, or the use of a deleted code.
 Each denial requires your staff to spend valuable time investigating, correcting, and resubmitting the claim, which slows down your cash flow.
 Minimizing these preventable errors is crucial for improving your practice’s operational efficiency and ensuring you get paid correctly the first time.